enderpirate98/Cachyos-look-and-feel/README.md

 - You will need the latest version of Kde Plasma for this to work (As of writing it is 5.27.5)

-- And you will optionaly need the Fish shell installed if you also want that wonderful configuration.

 ## How do I install everything?

 First of all download the files needed